KajPe/docker_nativescript/README.md

 # Building the image
-Create a folder somewhere on the host and copy the dockerfile there.
+Create a folder somewhere on the host and copy the dockerfile and tools folder there.
 Issue a
 ```
 docker build -t nativescript .
 ```